MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-variables.md

 In some cases, you'll need to use variables in PowerApps, which extends Excel's model by adding [behavior formulas](working-with-formulas-in-depth.md).
 These formulas run when, for example, a user selects a button.
 Within a behavior formula, it's often helpful to set a variable to be used in other formulas.

 In general, avoid using variables.
 But sometimes only a variable can enable the experience you want.
+Key point to remember: variables in PowerApps are implicitly created and typed.

 ## Translate Excel into PowerApps